Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Introduction

+A recent survey examined studies related to dietary patterns, physical activity, and air pollution, areas which are known to be impacted by measurement error.
+The results of this survey conclude that ``[...] while researchers were generally aware that measurement error affected their studies, very few adjusted their analysis for the error. [...]
+Regression calibration was the most widely used method of adjustment.'' \citep{stratos}.
+These survey results suggest that it is important to develop theoretically justified methodologies, which accommodate the wide variety of data structures that may arise in applied scenarios.
+Our focus is on expanding the utility of regression calibration and SIMEX, without changing the underlying mechanics of implementation, allowing for analysts familiar with the tools to incorporate these results.

-As a motivating example, we consider the Framingham Heart Study \citep{Framingham}.
-The Framingham Heart Study is a large cohort study investigating coronary heart disease.
-Following previous analyses in the measurement error literature \citep{CarrollBook}, our interest concerns the impact of long-term average systolic blood pressure on the development of coronary heart disease, while controlling for other risk factors.
+As a motivating example, we consider the Framingham Heart Study (FHS, \cite{Framingham}).
+The Framingham Heart Study is a large cohort study investigating coronary heart disease (CHD).
+Following previous analyses in the measurement error literature \citep{CarrollBook}, our interest concerns the impact of long-term average systolic blood pressure (SBP) on the development of coronary heart disease, while controlling for other risk factors.
 Systolic blood pressure is considered error-prone since it is a single time point measurement which may differ substantially from the long-term average blood pressure.
-The study reports four separate measurements of systolic blood pressure, two at each clinical visit, from two visits four years apart.
-Analyses of these data often consider these four measurements as replicated measurements of the same underlying value \citep{CarrollBook}.
-That is, the systolic blood pressure measurements are considered independent and identically distributed realizations of the same variable.
-While this assumption is a reasonable approximation, \citet{CarrollBook} note that these sets of measurements deviate substantially from one another.
-This is the setting our techniques are developed for.
+The study reports multiple separate measurements of systolic blood pressure, from each clinical visit.
+In their analysis, \citeauthor{CarrollBook} treat these measurements as replicates of the same underlying value.
+That is, the systolic blood pressure measurements are considered independent and identically distributed (iid) realizations of the same variable.
+They note that these sets of measurements significantly deviate from one another, however, these differences are not material enough to meaningfully change the estimated parameter values.
+We will consider a similar analysis of a different subset of the FHS data, where once again the assumption that the separate measurements are replicates is violated, but where these violations are not readily accommodated by the existing techniques.